OpenDAoC/OpenDAoC-Core/README.md

 This repo is based of the OpenDAoC repo.
 I'm still working on it and want to implement the following:

 - Implementing New Frontiers
+- Epic Dungeons
+- CL5 Dungeons
 - New Summoners Hall
 - Big Dragons
-- Epic Dungeons
-- CL5 Dungeons
 - Epic Currency
+- New Quest System (incl.
+Map Dots & Goals)
 - NO Artifacts